 The wrestler has still yet to comment on his sudden departure from the promotion, leaving the conversation to be taken over by all manner of rumours.

 Him being strapped as 'Phil Brooks' (his real name) on AMC's Talking Dead discussion show suggested his Punk days are behind him, but his future being labelled 'TBD' on a leaked Raw script hinted that the door may not be shut just yet.
-CM Punk has been absent from WWE for four months now (Picture: WWE)

 An op-ed piece by his friend Natalie Slater got the rumour mill churning once more this week meanwhile, which used the dreaded word 'retired '.